TomAnthony/mariokart64-guide/readme.md

 ## Koopa Trooper Beach (Beach)

+- You don't need a mushroom to get over the ramp.
+You can make it at full speed, and can hop off the end to improve your chances.
 - The box on top of the hill after the big ramp (just before the final corner) is a guaranteed hunt the leader shell.
 This can be vital if you've fallen behind, and with practice can be timed to hit someone as they are going for the cave jump.
 - If you get hit by a lightning as you're about to take the cave jump, and you have boosts, then you can position yourself on the ramp to wait to get big.
 Do NOT use the accelerator when you get big, but instead click the trigger repeatedly until your boost activates.
 Your accelerator activates before your weapons, and you'll roll off the ramp before the boosts can work.
 - You should know there backup route for if you can't take the cave jump route.
 You should also realise it can be faster to go to the right of the right side of the archway rather than under the archway then to the right.